How to break a habit

 Start by thinking about what feelings the old habit used to help you with.

 Do you drink to cope with boredom?
 Maybe it’s time to take up a new interest.
+Our interactive tool can help you find a new distraction.

 Did drugs help you block out the grief of losing a relationship or a loved one?
 Perhaps some counselling would help.